VandyDataScience-Internal/recruitment-2023-template/Level 2/README.md

 By now, you should have a clean dataset from your completion of Level 1.
 In Levels 2 and 3, you will be extracting insights from this dataset by answering a research question **of your choosing**.

+Level 2 is your opportunity to **show what you know** about model building!
+We have intentionally chosen to keep the requirements flexible to allow you to build your model in a way you are most comfortable/knowledgeable.

 ## Objective:

 Your output from Level 2 should: